spotinst/help/src/docs/billing-engine/tutorials/analysis.md

 <details>
   <summary markdown="span">You can sort your data according to the following columns:</summary>
-You can sort your data according to the following columns:

 * Billing Period Start
 * Billing Period End